ADHD is a prime example of an invented disease. – Dr Leon Eisenberg, father of ADHD research.

 “ADHD makes a great excuse,” Saul says.
 “The diagnosis can be an easy-to-reach-for crutch.
 Moreover, there’s an attractive element to an ADHD diagnosis, especially in adults — it can be exciting to think of oneself as involved in many things at once, rather than stuck in a boring rut.”

 Dr Saul looks at the individual symptoms that make up the supposed disorder and finds solutions to those.
 One New York girl was labelled as having ADHD because she was being disruptive.
-Once she has glasses and would see the blackboard properly the problem was solved.
+Once she has glasses and could see the blackboard properly the problem was solved.
 She needed an eye test, not drugs.

 In my experience in practice I’ve seen similar such changes without the need to label a person with a disorder.
 By addressing spinal misalignments that can distort the signals between the brain and the body as well as addressing nutrition, movement and mental and emotional states, we have seen some amazing results.
-Click here to read more on this approach to ADHD.

 The biggest change we see is in the self-esteem of the person who has been labelled.
 Whether child, teen or adult, people who have the ADHD label hanging around their neck believe they are no good without the drug to correct their ‘fault.’
 Once they begin to see changes and are able to decrease or come off their meds entirely, their perception of themselves improves.
 They regain confidence in themselves and their own abilities.